develop-me/bootcamp--week-09-10--react/scripts/04-lifecycle-methods/README.md

     -   When our component is Unmounted from the Native UI stack
     -   Such as navigating to another page or not rendering the component due to some user interaction
     -   Methods here are typically to reverse any setup we did in either `componentWillMount()` or `componentDidMount()`
+    - If we don't unmount a listener or timer it will continue to run as long as the page is not refreshed
+        - Older browsers in particular will struggle with this
+        - You could end up with conflicting events or events interacting with each other in unexpected ways
+    - If we unmount a component (e.g closing a dropdown menu) which has an event listener which calls a method that updates state, the event listener will continue to run and when the method is next called we will get an error

+        ```
+        Warning: Can't perform a React state update on an unmounted component.
+This is a no-op, but it indicates a memory leak in your application.
+To fix, cancel all subscriptions and asynchronous tasks in the componentWillUnmount method.
+        ```

     -   `componentWillUnmount`:
         -   Just before the component is removed
         -   To avoid memory leaks/increase performance and reduce error risk
         -   e.g. clearing `setTimeout`
         -   e.g. removing `window` event listener
     -   READ THIS: https://developmentarc.gitbooks.io/react-indepth/content/life_cycle/introduction.html
+- Positioning: In order of lifecycle, BELOW the constructor, ABOVE methods we define and the render method